Retirement plan contributions for 2024 and 2025 can be seen below.

 For those of you who are self-employed, you may continue to deduct these expenses, where applicable, on your Schedule C.

-To be clear, for those employees working from home during the pandemic, you may be able to deduct your home office on your state return (possibly Pennsylvania), but not on the federal return.
+To be clear, for those employees working from home, you may be able to deduct your home office on your state return (possibly Pennsylvania), but not on the federal return.
 Pennsylvania does not recognize the simplified home office deduction as described above, however.

 Extensions